Sowpnil-Roy/Quiz-Application-Android-Studio-ISD-Project-3.2/README.md

 # Quiz-Application-Android-Studio-ISD-Project-3.2
 Our Project Name is Quiz Application.<br>
+# I also give my Final Project Report.
+That is (docx & pdf) given  the attachments.
 This is Mainly Based on Android Studio. <br>
 Language Used Java.
 We also used Firebase for Connect Question & Answer